Kale White Bean and Sausage Soup

 Step#2: Blend the Soup

 Blending the soup will create the most beautiful and creamy texture.
-This is the benefit of bean-based soups, they ad so much creaminess without the addition of dairy.
+This is the benefit of bean-based soups: they add so much creaminess without adding dairy.

 blending white bean soup in a blender